 The Jamboree is open to all who are qualified on a first-come, first-served basis.
 Qualifications to attend the National Jamboree include:

-- Registered member of a Scout Troop, who has completed the 6th grade, or will be at least 12 years old (but who has not yet reached their 18th birthday by 8/1/2021) and a first-class Scout by July 1, 2021. –OR–
+- Registered member of a Scouts BSA Troop, who will be at least 12 years old by July 19, 2023, but who has not yet reached their 18th birthday by July 28, 2023. –OR–

 - Registered member of a Venture Crew.